 When you spray perfume on your body, your body feels slightly cooler.
 The same goes for acetone and water.
-This is an effect of evaporation, or the change of matter from its liquid state to its vapor state.
+This is an effect of evaporation or the change of matter from its liquid state to its vapour state.
 The only difference is the rate at which the coolness is felt.
 In the case of acetone, the part of your body that is in contact with the liquid will cool the fastest.
 This happens because the evaporation rate of acetone is higher than that of water or perfume.
-Let’s understand how this cooling takes place.

 - Evaporation causes cooling naturally.
-The underlying principle behind this is, in order to change its state, matter must either gain or lose energy.
+The underlying principle behind this is that in order to change its state, the matter must either gain or lose energy.
 In the case of change of phase from liquid to gas, molecules of matter require energy to overcome their potential energy by their kinetic energy.
 So, the liquid takes this energy from its surroundings.

-- Although there is an increase in temperature of the substance till the boiling point is attained during evaporation, phase change results in no observable heat transfer.
+- Although there is an increase in temperature of the substance until the boiling point is attained during evaporation, phase change results in no observable heat transfer.

-- Water is stored in earthen pots so as to make it cool.
+- Water is stored in earthen pots to make it cool.
 The pores of the earthen pot, just like the pores of cotton cloth provide a larger surface area for more evaporation.

 - An air cooler is more effective on hot, dry days.
 The basic principle behind the working of an air cooler is evaporative cooling.
-As on a hot, dry day, the temperature is high and humidity is low, the evaporation rate is higher.
-The water takes energy from air and gets converted to vapour.
+On a hot, dry day, the temperature is high and humidity is low, the evaporation rate is higher.
+The water takes energy from the air and gets converted to vapour.
 This makes the air cooler.